jazzband/Watson/docs/user-guide/commands.md

 `-t, --to DATE` | The date at which the log should stop (inclusive).
 Defaults to tomorrow.
 `-y, --year` | Reports activity for the current year.
 `-m, --month` | Reports activity for the current month.
+`-l, --luna` | Reports activity for the current moon cycle.
 `-w, --week` | Reports activity for the current week.
 `-d, --day` | Reports activity for the current day.
 `-a, --all` | Reports all activities.